migp11/pctk/README.md

 Finished!
 ```

 Any of these commands will generate one or many .pov files.
-If you have povray instaled in yout system you can try
+If you have PovRay instaled in your system you can try

 ```
 pctk povwriter --config config/povwriter-settings.xml --idx 10 --render